 Death in Venice finally speaks ...

-In 2012 Arbery Productions began in London, bringing Martin Foreman's plays to the stage - plays with strong characters and in intelligent, poetic and sympathetic language, revealing the disturbing and often unspoken emotions that lie beneath the surface of our lives.
-Several of these were directed by Martin, others by Emma King-Farlow.
-Now in Edinburgh, our current project is J B Priestley's The Rose and Crown.
+Arbery Productions began in London in 2012 with plays by Martin Foreman - dramas with strong characters, in poetic and sympathetic language, revealing the disturbing and often unspoken emotions that lie beneath the surface of our lives.
+Now in Edinburgh, our most recent project was J B Priestley's rarely-performed one-act play The Rose and Crown.

 get in touch.